lxieyang/simple-amt/README.md

 - `country`: Optional.
 Must be a string.
 If you set this, then only workers from the specified country will be allowed to work on your HITs.
 This must be either a valid [ISO 3166 country code](http://www.iso.org/iso/country_codes/country_codes) or a valid [ISO 3166-2 subdivision code](http://en.wikipedia.org/wiki/ISO_3166-2:US).
 I usually just use "US".
 - `hits_approved`: Optional.
 Must be an integer.
 If you set this, then only workers who have had at least this many HITs approved on Mechanical Turk will be allowed to work on your assignments.
 - `percent_approved`: Optional.
 Must be an integer.
 If you set this, then only workers who have had at least this percent of their submitted HITs approved will be allowed to work on your HITs.
+- `adult_require`: Optional.
+Must be 0 or 1.
+This is related to age-control.
+Please put a 1 there if there are stuff in your hits that might not be appropriate for kids.